STUDY

 Downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-This module covers the principles of computer systems, hardware components, the essence of operating systems, and relevant computing-related mathematics.
-This module will provide the foundational underpinning to enable students to progress deeper into different computing specialisms, and a grasp of the history of computing, recent developments and its possible future.
+This module aims to provide you with a knowledge and understanding of the principles of computer systems, hardware components, the essence of operating systems, and relevant computing-related mathematics.
+This module will provide the foundational underpinning to enable you to progress deeper into the disciplines of computing and networking and a grasp of the history of computing, recent developments, and its possible future.
+You will gain the confidence that they can communicate with technical specialists.

 The module introduces the concepts of web design, with a focus on designing responsive websites that are targeted at mobile platforms.
-Students are introduced to HTML, CSS and JavaScript to provide them with an understanding of what goes into the front-end of modern websites.
-Using a series of case studies, students will analyse the design and layout of a range of existing sites using a number of common analysis techniques.
+You are introduced to HTML, CSS and JavaScript to provide them with an understanding of what goes into the front-end of modern websites.
+Using a series of case studies, you will analyse the design and layout of a range of existing sites using a number of common analysis techniques.

 WHY SUFFOLK